langchain-ai/langgraph/README.md

-# `permchain`
+# `langgraph`

 ## Get started

-`pip install permchain`
+`pip install langgraph`

 ## Overview

-PermChain is an alpha-stage library for building stateful, multi-actor applications with LLMs.
+LangGraph is an alpha-stage library for building stateful, multi-actor applications with LLMs.
 It extends the [LangChain Expression Language](https://python.langchain.com/docs/expression_language/) with the ability to coordinate multiple chains (or actors) across multiple steps of computation.
 It is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).

 Some of the use cases are: